 Gómez‐Benito, J., Berrío, Á. I., Guilera, G., Rojo, E., Purdon, S., & Pino, O. (2018).
 The Screen for Cognitive Impairment in Psychiatry: Proposal for a polytomous scoring system.
 International Journal of Methods in Psychiatric Research, 27(3), e1598.

 Guilera, G., Gómez-Benito, J., Pino, Ó., Rojo, E., Vieta, E., Cuesta, M. J., … & Martínez-Arán, A. (2015).
-Disability in bipolar I disorder: the 36-item World Health Organization Disability Assessment Schedule 2.0.
+Disability in bipolar I disorder: The 36-item World Health Organization Disability Assessment Schedule 2.0.
 Journal of Affective Disorders, 174, 353-360.

 Pereda, N., Gallardo-Pujol, D., & Guilera, G. (2018).
 Good practices in the assessment of victimization: The Spanish adaptation of the Juvenile Victimization Questionnaire.
 Psychology of Violence, 8(1), 76.